 Maria Hayward, Professor of Early Modern History at the University of Southampton and author of Dress at the court of Henry VIII

-Pat Poppy, independent scholar and costume history blogger
+Pat Poppy, independent scholar and early modern clothing blogger

-Robert Brackenbury, 13th generation owner of Holme Pierrepont Hall welcomes guests to the Long Gallery overlooking the magnificent courtyard garden for a three-course gala dinner with pre-dinner drinks followed by after dinner speaker, Amber Butchart, presenter of BBC TV’s A Stitch in Time.
+Robert Brackenbury, 13th generation owner of Holme Pierrepont Hall welcomes guests to the Long Gallery overlooking the magnificent courtyard garden for drinks and dinner.
+Members of the Tudor Tailor team will be dressed as Typical Tudors for photo opportunities and Amber Butchart, presenter of BBC TV’s A Stitch in Time, will speak on a little known aspect of her fashion history career.

 Visit Roger Watson Laces and meet Ashley Watson, expert and proprietor of one of the last Nottingham lace workshops still in operation in the city’s famous Lace Market.
 See a selection of historic designs together with items from the company’s archives and try your hand at scalloping lace.
 There will also be lace on sale at this behind-the-scenes event, which is exclusive to friends of The Tudor Tailor.